Friday, May 1, 2026

 0

 Technologies that draw down carbon represent a massive economic opportunity.
 The global carbon capture and sequestration market is projected to reach USD 8.05 billion by 2021, representing a compounded annual growth rate of 13.6 percent from 2016 to 2021.
+According to FMI, the carbon capture and sequestration market will be valued at US$ 4.2 billion in 2024.
+The carbon capture and sequestration is predicted to rise at a staggering CAGR of 20.1% from 2024 to 2034.
+The global market is anticipated to reach US$ 26.1 billion by 2034.
 According to some estimates carbon capture and utilization (CCU)** alone will be a $1 trillion market by 2030.
 Others have suggested that capture is a $4 trillion opportunity.

-There are numerous co-benefits associated with reducing greenhouse gas emissions in addition to climate mitigation.
+There are numerous co-benefits associated with reducing greenhouse gas emissions and climate mitigation.
 This includes those that improve health.
 These health co-benefits could be worth $100 US per tonne of CO2 in high-income countries like the U.S. and Canada.

 *Carbon capture and sequestration (CCS): Extracting CO2 out of flue gases at source including waste streams produced by power generation or other industrial processes and partnered with some form of storage of the removed carbon.